drazenbuljovcic/otel-next/README.md

-⋅ Press the `Trace` button and find the request `/api` in the network devtools ⋅ Obtain the `trace_id` | header **traceparent**: 00-_**dd0530acd5e4e85d4d7c69c8a3df6d71**_-ae543dd039963173-01
+⋅ Press the `Trace` button and find the request `/api` in the network devtools ⋅ Obtain the `trace_id` | header **traceparent**: 00-_**dd0530acd5e4e85d4d7c69c8a3df6d71**_-ae543dd039963173-01 ⋅ Please also check the developer console in which you can observe the details of the created span

 ---